Many people with IDD need a supportive environment in which to live and we have a widely varied residential options.

 Group living with individual focus

-Group living meets the choice and need of some of the individuals.
+Group living meets the choice and need of some of the people.
 All homes supported by the Arc are staffed with compassionate and competent staff.
 Of course we offer nursing, behavioral services, dietary counseling, and will connect people to physical, occupational, and speech therapy if needed.
-We encourage the individuals receiving residential support to create the home environment they desire.
+We encourage the people receiving residential support to create the home environment they desire.

 A place of one’s own choosing

-Our goal is provide the appropriate amount of support for each individual so as to encourage independence.
-Increasingly, our agency is helping individuals live in their own apartments, using technology to provide support and monitoring.
-This allows individuals to have supports as needed and enjoy alone time as well as activities of their choosing.
+Our goal is provide the appropriate amount of support for each person so as to encourage independence.
+Increasingly, our agency is helping people live in their own apartments, using technology to provide support and monitoring.
+This allows people to have supports as needed and enjoy alone time as well as activities of their choosing.